-We’re proud of the designers working in our team — all of them are skilled guys who know how to create eye-pleasing interfaces that will make an app easy to get for users.
-However, we would never say that we are the best design agency in the world.
+We’re proud of the designers working on our team — all of them are skilled guys who know how to create eye-pleasing interfaces that will make an app easy for users to get.
+However, we would never say we are the best design agency in the world.
 In fact, even such agencies cannot give you universal recommendations on designing an interface.
 Even if they try, they will fail.
 There are no rules that will help you make a good design, but there are rules that will work in a particular case.
-Today we will discuss the rules that you can apply to your travel app design
+Today, we will discuss the rules you can apply to your travel app design.

 1. The more text content, the better

 The more text, the better.
-You need to write as much text as possible because users are interested in every little detail.
-It’ll be better if the text is not structured, because users will enjoy reading everything you wrote.
+It would be best to write as much text as possible because users are interested in every little detail.
+It’ll be better if the text is not well-structured, because users will enjoy reading everything you wrote.
 No one wants to be distracted by headings and paragraphs.

 The user doesn’t need a bunch of text to make a decision — whether it is about buying a tour or booking a living.
 When working on a travel app design, you need to pay particular attention to the visuals.
 Would you prefer reading about a place or seeing pictures of it?
 When you need to book a hotel, you first check out the photos, not read the description.

-If the text is short, structured, pictures will enforce it — this is how you understand that you did a great job.
+If the text is short and structured, pictures will enforce it — this is how you understand that you did a great job.
 All in all, UI/UX design is to draw the user’s attention to the right things.
-Visuals in their turn are designed to help the text .
+Visuals in their turn are designed to help the text.
 Visuals can even replace it when possible because if you can show something, you won’t describe it in words.

 2. Stock photos for travel design